Pyramid-Systems-Inc/nile-table/ROADMAP.md

             *   Task: On `pages/admin/dashboard.js`, fetch all bookings from the `bookings` table via a new API route (`pages/api/admin/get-bookings.js`).
             *   Task: Display fetched bookings in a simple HTML table.
     *   **Outcome:** A functional but rough system.
 You can prove the end-to-end booking flow works.
+        *   Phase 1 successfully completed on June 14, 2025.

 *   **Phase 2: The Polished Product (Weeks 3-5)**
     *   **Goal:** Create the final, client-ready version of the public site and booking system.